 That there was an issue with management in this organisation was an open secret from day 0.
-The level of turnover (~fortnightly leaving drinks), the distance between many key staff members from our constituents, and that plenty of what we heard over our induction and initial meetings was coloured more by personal agenda than by the best interest of the organisation was clear evidence of this.
+The level of turnover (~fortnightly leaving drinks), the distance between many key staff members from our constituents (and the occasional disdain that was exhibited by some of these members), and that plenty of what we heard over our induction and initial meetings was coloured more by personal agenda than by the best interest of the organisation was clear evidence of this.
 Welcome was especially tough, from downright lies about our predecessors' involvement in planning the affair to last-minute interventions and poor planning from some greatly intensifying the workload on others (Thomas in particular).
 More macroscopically, the organisation lacked any strong sense of strategy, or a meaningful plan for remedying the 2018-19 deficit going forward.